About the Journal

-Jurimetrics, The Journal of Law, Science, and Technology (ISSN 0897-1277), published quarterly, is the journal of the American Bar Association Section of Science & Technology Law and the Center for Law, Science & Innovation.
+Jurimetrics, The Journal of Law, Science, and Technology (ISSN 0897-1277), published quarterly, is the journal of the American Bar Association Science & Technology Law Section and the Center for Law, Science and Innovation.

 Jurimetrics was first published in 1959 under the leadership of Layman Allen as Modern Uses of Logic in Law (MULL).
 The current name was adopted in 1966.
-Jurimetrics is the oldest journal of law and science in the United States, and it enjoys a circulation of more than 8,000, which includes all members of the ABA Section of Science & Technology Law.
+Jurimetrics is the oldest journal of law and science in the United States, and it enjoys a circulation of more than 8,000, which includes all members of the ABA Science & Technology Law Section.

 Annual section membership includes a subscription to the journal.
 The subscription price for nonmembers is $85 per year (additional costs apply if mailed outside the United States).
 More membership information is available.

 Submitting Your Work

 Authors may submit articles, letters, and other communications of interest to Jurimetrics' readers during most times of the year.
 Further submission information for authors is available.

 The Loevinger prize for articles published in Jurimetrics

 Jurimetrics seeks quality papers in any field of law and science.
 To encourage the most outstanding submissions, the Board of Editors administers the Loevinger Prize, named in honor of Lee Loevinger, Esq., a founder of the journal.
 Mr. Loevinger was a past chair of the ABA Science & Technology Law Section, former associate justice of the Supreme Court of Minnesota, former United States assistant attorney general (Antitrust Division) and former FCC commissioner.